Ommatidium: Mechanism of eye determination

 Retinal cell fate determination relies on positional cell–cell signaling that activates signal transduction pathways, rather than cell lineage.
-Cell–cell signal that is released from R8 photoreceptors (already differentiated retinal cells) of each ommatidium is received by neighboring progenitor retinal cells, stimulating their incorporation into developing ommatidia.
+Cell–cell signals released from R8 photoreceptors (already differentiated retinal cells) of each ommatidium are received by neighboring progenitor retinal cells, stimulating their incorporation into developing ommatidia.
 The undifferentiated retinal cells select their appropriate cell fates based on their position with their differentiated neighbors.
 The local signal, Growth Factor Spitz, activates the epidermal growth factor receptor (EGFR) signal transduction pathway, and initiates a cascade of events that will result in transcription of genes involved in cell fate determination.
 This process leads to the induction of cell fates, starting from the R8 photoreceptor neurons and progresses to the sequential recruitment of neighboring undifferentiated cells.
 The first seven neighboring cells receive R8 signaling to differentiate as photoreceptor neurons, followed by the recruitment of the four non-neuronal cone cells.